devdevx/auto_docs/docs/cloud/aws/cert-sap.md

 #### Encryption

+##### Server-side

+- Server-Side Encryption with Amazon S3-Managed Keys (SSE-S3): each object encrypts with a unique key.
+As an additional safeguard, it encrypts the key itself with a master key that it regularly rotates.
+Uses AES-256.
+- Server-Side Encryption with Customer Master Keys (CMKs) Stored in AWS Key Management Service (SSE-KMS): similar to SSE-S3, but with some additional benefits and charges for using this service.
+There are separate permissions for the use of a CMK that provides added protection against unauthorized access of your objects in Amazon S3.
+SSE-KMS also provides you with an audit trail showing when and who used the CMK.
+Additionally, you can choose to create and manage customer managed CMKs, or use AWS managed CMKs that are unique to you, your service, and your Region.
+- Server-Side Encryption with Customer-Provided Keys (SSE-C): you manage the encryption keys and Amazon S3 manages the encryption, as it writes to disks, and decryption, when you access your objects.
+With this option, the customer is responsible for managing and rotating the keys, and without access to these keys the Amazon S3 data can not be decrypted.

+##### Client-side encryption

+- You encrypt the data before sending it to S3 and decrypt it when received.
+It's implemented in the SDKs.

+#### Service Integration

+##### As a data lake

+- Decoupling storage from compute
+- Centralize data architecture
+- Integration with clusterless and serverless AWS services (Amazon Athena, Amazon Redshift Spectrum, Amazon Rekognition, and AWS Glue)
+- Standardized APIs
+- You can use AWS Glue Data Catalog or create a data catalog with Lambda, Dynamodb and Elasticsearch Service.
+- Amazon Athena: interactive query serverless service that makes it easy for you to analyze data directly in Amazon S3, using standard SQL.
+Can process unstructured, semi-structured, and structured data sets.
+It integrates with Amazon QuickSight for easy visualization.
+It can also be used with third-party reporting and business intelligence tools by connecting these tools to Athena with a JDBC driver.
+Typically used for ad hoc data discovery and SQL querying.
+- Amazon Redshift Spectrum: enables you to run Amazon Redshift SQL queries directly against data stored in an Amazon S3-based data lake.
+You can directly query a wide variety of data assets stored in the data lake, including CSV, TSV, Parquet, Sequence, and RCFile.
+Typically used for more complex queries and scenarios where a large number of data lake users want to run concurrent BI and reporting workloads.
+- Amazon FSx for Lustre file systems can link to Amazon S3 buckets, allowing you to access and process data concurrently from a high-performance file system.

 #### Analytics

 - S3 Storage Lens: Delivers organization-wide visibility into object storage usage and activity trends.
 Usage metrics describe the size, quantity, and characteristics of your storage.
 Provides recommendations.
 Includes drill-down options to generate insights at the organization, account, Region, bucket, or even prefix level.